A topic from the subject of Biochemistry in Chemistry.

 Nucleic Acid Analysis

-- DNA and RNA extraction, amplification, and sequencing.
+DNA and RNA extraction, amplification (PCR), sequencing, and analysis of gene expression.

 Metabolic Profiling